ubuntu-bartenders/ubuntu-old-fashioned/README.md

 sudo old-fashioned-image-build
 ```

-This should build everything in 30 minutes-ish.
+The images will be copied to your $HOME in a "build.output/" folder after about
+30 minutes.

 ## Speeding things up a bit